ghoneycutt/puppet-module-rsyslog/README.md

 ensure
 ------
 Whether the file should exist or not.
-Possible values are file, present and absent.
+Possible values are file and absent.

 - *Default*: 'file'